shubham8324/my-learning-code/k8s_backup_alert_monitoring_framework/K8s_README.md

 - **SSH & Passwordless Setup**
   - Requires SSH and passwordless connectivity to clusters.
   - Run backup and image version scripts remotely.

+- **Logs for alert**
+  - All script outputs and alert logs are stored in NGO/Logs.

 ---